Incorrect Consideration and Voidness

 Session Six: Automatically Arising Grasping for an Impossible Soul of a Person

 We have been speaking about voidness in general on this weekend.
 We’ve seen that it refers to an absence of impossible ways of existing.
 There are impossible ways of existing of persons, or individual beings, and that’s certain specific impossible ways, which would refer only to persons, or individuals, and then there are impossible ways of existing that pertain to all phenomena, including persons and individuals.

-With “unawareness,” often just translated as “ignorance,” we either don’t know, or we believe incorrectly, that these projections of impossible ways of existing refer to reality.
+With “unawareness,” often just translated as “ignorance,” we either don’t know how things actully exist, or we believe incorrectly, that these projections of impossible ways of existing refer to reality.
 So there are two ways of formulating unawareness: not knowing or incorrectly believing.
 Based on this unawareness, we have all sorts of disturbing emotions.

 With the understanding of voidness, we understand the total absence of a real referent to these impossible ways of existing.
 There is no such thing, and there never has been and never will be.
 The more that we are able to focus nonconceptually on this absence, then we are able to gradually stop believing in this garbage that the mind projects, and eventually get the mind to stop projecting it.
 When we stop believing in these false ways of existing, these impossible ways of existing, then we no longer develop disturbing emotions.
 Not only do we get rid of disturbing emotions, but also disturbing attitudes, disturbing states of mind, etc.